Overview

 Integrating with your setup

-The extension co-exists with PlatformIO, CMake, Zephyr (west), Arduino, Cortex-Debug, and the usual vendor IDE plugins.
-It doesn't replace your toolchain — it drives it.
+The extension sits alongside PlatformIO, CMake, Zephyr (west), Arduino, Cortex-Debug, and the usual vendor IDE plugins.
+It doesn't replace your toolchain; it drives it.
 If your project builds today, the extension works today.

 Privacy

 You choose where inference runs.
-Cloud is the default; managed VPC (we operate it inside an Embedder-controlled isolated environment) and on-prem are available for larger orgs that need code or IP to stay inside a specific perimeter.
-The on-prem deployment runs in a container with zero external runtime dependencies and supports customer-controlled model hosting for ITAR and air-gapped programs.
+Cloud is the default.
+For larger orgs that need code or IP to stay inside a specific perimeter, there's also managed VPC (we operate it inside an Embedder-controlled isolated environment) and on-prem.
+The on-prem deployment runs in a container with zero external runtime dependencies, and it supports customer-controlled model hosting for ITAR and air-gapped programs.

 Who it's for